Scientific Committee

 Dr Libby Sallnow is a palliative medicine physician at CNWL NHS Trust in London and an academic at St Christopher's Hospice, UCL Marie Curie Palliative Care Research Department, and the Vrije Universiteit Brussel (VUB), Belgium.
 She has led and developed the fields of new public health approaches to end of life care, compassionate communities and social approaches to death, dying and loss over the past two decades.
 She is an Honorary Consultant at the WHO Collaborating Centre for Palliative Care in Kerala, India, and the first author of the new Lancet Commission on the Value of death: bringing death back into life (2022).

-Ekkapop Sittwantana, Thailand
+Ekkapop Sittiwantana, Thailand

-Ekkapop Sittwantana, Thailand
+Ekkapop Sittiwantana, Thailand

 Ekkapop Sittiwantana is a Co-founder of Peaceful Death Group, he is a Compassionate Communities Facilitator, a Lecturer and a Reportage Sketching Artist and Cartoonist.
 Ekkapop is a Candidate of the member of the House of Representative (On-going process), an Advocate for Public Health Palliative Care, Local Health Vanguard Movement for Long term Care, Palliative Care, and Mental Health Care in Communities.